-Speaker Meetings are held at 10.30 on specified Thursday mornings throughout the year, usually in Christ Church, Aughton.
+Speaker Meetings are held at 10.30 on specified Thursday mornings throughout the year.
+From September onwards most meetings will be in Christ Church Ministry Centre.
 Coffee is available in the Scout & Guide HQ (very nearby the Church and its Ministry Centre) from 09.30 to 10.15 before the meeting.
 Everyone is welcome, so bring family, friends and neighbours.

-On Thursday 6th June, we will welcome local resident, writer and photographer, Peter Rimmer, who will present a talk on Morecambe Bay.
+On Thursday 6th June, a large audience welcomed local resident, writer and photographer, Peter Rimmer, who presented a fascinating and informative talk on Morecambe Bay.

 Peter is a freelance writer and photographer from Southport, now living in Ormskirk.
 He was awarded a Master’s Degree in Photography by the University of Bolton in 2013, and has self-published a Photo Book “The tide’s the very devil” about Morecambe Bay and its shrimp fishermen.
 Peter specialises in Paralympic and disability sports as a photojournalist.